 \begin{definition} Let $G$ be a graph and $n\ge2$ be an integer.
 Define the edge $n$-fold graph $G^{(n)}$ by subdividing each edge of $G$ into $n$ edges and inserting $n-1$ intermediate vertices.
 Thus, $G^{(n)}$ has $n|E_G|$ edges and $|V_G| + (n-1)|E_G|$ vertices. \end{definition}

+We note that the vertices of $G^{(2)}$ are in a natural bijection with the set of vertices and edges of $G$.

 \begin{definition} We say that a diagram $\Gamma$ \emph{is built on top of a simple graph $H$} if it contains a subdiagram of the \emph{main roots} isomorphic to $H$, and the \emph{additional roots} are defined in terms of the main roots by some specified rules.

-For the $2$-elementary lattices of this paper the main roots are the $(-2)$-roots of divisibility $1$.
-For the lattices in Theorem~\ref{thm2} the following is also true: if a main root $\alpha$ and an additional root $\beta$ are connected then $\alpha\beta=2$. \end{definition}
+For the $2$-elementary lattices of this paper the main roots are the $(-2)$-roots $\alpha$ in $L$ of divisibility~$1$, i.e. satisfying $\alpha\cdot L=\bZ$.
+For the lattices in Theorem~\ref{thm2} the following is also true: if a main root $\alpha$ and an additional root $\beta$ are connected then $\alpha\cdot\beta=2$. \end{definition}

-By~\cite{vinberg1978the-groups} the Coxeter diagrams of $I_{1,18}$ and $I_{1,19}$ are built on top of $K_4^{(4)}$ and $G^{(2)}$ for the Petersen graph $G$.
-Also, the Coxeter diagram of the Picard lattice of the second ``most algebraic K3 surface'' $X_3$ in~\cite{vinberg1983two-most} is built on top of $K^{(3)}_{3,3}$.